meltano/sdk/docs/incremental_replication.md

 With incremental replication, a Singer tap emits only data that were created or updated since the previous import rather than the full table.

 To support incremental replication, the tap must first define how its replication state will be tracked, e.g. the id of the newest record or the maximal update timestamp in the previous import.

-Meltano stores the state and makes it available through the context object on subsequent runs.
-Using the state, the tap should then skip returning rows where the replication key value is less than previous maximal replication key value stored in the state.
+You'll either have to manage your own [state file](https://hub.meltano.com/singer/spec#state-files-1), or use Meltano.
+The Singer SDK makes the tap state available through the [context object](./context_object.md) on subsequent runs.
+Using the state, the tap should then skip returning rows where the replication key comes _strictly before_ than previous maximal replication key value stored in the state.

 ## Example Code: Timestamp-Based Incremental Replication